-1. Imports of natural gas, whether by pipeline or as liquefied natural gas (LNG), are regulated under Section 3 of the Natural Gas Act (NGA) (15 U.S.C.
-717b), which provides that "no person shall ... import any natural gas from a foreign country without first having secured an order ... authorizing it to do so".
-Section 3 also provides that such orders shall be issued unless, after opportunity for hearing, it is found that the proposed importation will not be consistent with the public interest.
+1. Imports of natural gas, whether by pipeline or as liquefied natural gas (LNG), are regulated under Section 3(a) of the Natural Gas Act (NGA) (15 U.S.C.
+717b(a)), which provides that "no person shall ... import any natural gas from a foreign country without first having secured an order ... authorizing it to do so".
+Section 3(a) also provides that such orders shall be issued unless, after opportunity for hearing, it is found that the proposed importation will not be consistent with the public interest.
 Authority over imports of natural gas rests with the Secretary of Energy.
-The authority to regulate natural gas imports under Section 3 of the Natural Gas Act, as amended, has been delegated to the Under Secretary pursuant to Delegation Order No. 00-002.00N (July 11, 2013).
-This authority has been further re-delegated from the Under Secretary to the Assistant Secretary for Fossil Energy under Re-delegation Order No. 00-002.04F (July 11, 2013).
+The Secretary's authority to regulate natural gas imports under Section 3 of the Natural Gas Act, as amended, has been delegated to the Assistant Secretary for Fossil Energy pursuant to Delegation Order No. 00-006.02 (17 November 2014) and to the Principal Deputy Assistant Secretary for Fossil Energy Re-delegation Order No. 00-002-04-02A (20 June 2014).

-On October 24, 1992, the Energy Policy Act of 1992 (EPACT 92) was enacted.
-Section 201 of EPACT 92 amends Section 3 of the NGA by in effect eliminating the Department of Energy's (DOE) need to make a public interest finding for natural gas imports from "a nation with which there is in effect a free trade agreement requiring national treatment for trade in natural gas", and for imports of liquefied natural gas (LNG).
-Pursuant to the amendment, imports of natural gas (and LNG) from countries with which the United States has a free trade agreement calling for national treatment for trade in natural gas, and LNG imports from other countries, are "deemed to be consistent with the public interest, and applications for such importation shall be granted without modification or delay".
+On 24 October 1992, the Energy Policy Act of 1992 (EPACT 92) was enacted.
+Section 201 of EPACT 92 amended Section 3 of the NGA by adding Section 3(c), which eliminates the requirement that the Department of Energy (DOE) make a public interest determination with respect to natural gas imports from "a nation with which there is in effect a free trade agreement requiring national treatment for trade in natural gas", as well as for all imports of liquefied natural gas (LNG).
+Pursuant to the amendment, imports of natural gas (and LNG) from countries with which the United States has a free trade agreement calling for national treatment for trade in natural gas, and LNG imports from other countries, are "deemed to be consistent with the public interest, and applications for such importation ... shall be granted without modification or delay".

-Currently, virtually all natural gas import applications filed with DOE are reviewed under EPACT 92 standards.
+Currently, virtually all natural gas import applications filed with DOE are reviewed under Section 3(c) of the NGA.
 DOE is not required to evaluate these applications to determine whether they are "in the public interest".
 In these cases, the agency does not solicit public comments, or conduct a review of the application under the National Environmental Policy Act.
 Rather, after these import applications are reviewed for completeness and legal sufficiency, DOE prepares and issues the authorizations as requested.
-These applications take less time to process than cases that do not fall under EPACT.

-In addition, with respect to the import or export of natural gas (including LNG), the Secretary of Energy has delegated authority to the Federal Energy Regulatory Commission (FERC) (Delegation Order No. 00-004.00A (May 16, 2006)) to approve or disapprove the construction and operation of particular facilities, the site at which such facilities shall be located, and, with respect to natural gas that involves the construction of new domestic facilities, the place of entry.
+In addition, with respect to the import or export of natural gas (including LNG), the Secretary of Energy has delegated authority to the Federal Energy Regulatory Commission (FERC) (Delegation Order No. 00-004.00A (16 May 2006)) to approve or disapprove the construction and operation of particular LNG import or export facilities, the site at which such facilities shall be located, and, with respect to natural gas that involves the construction of new domestic facilities, the place of entry.